What Is a Distributed Workforce? The Complete Guide for 2026

 Coordination across time zones

 When distributed team members span the globe, finding meeting times that work for everyone becomes genuinely difficult.
 Someone always joins early in the morning or late at night.
-Real-time collaboration gets complicated when half the team is asleep, and even coordinating across the same time zone can prove tricky when schedules don't align.
+Real-time collaboration gets complicated when half the team is asleep.
+We cover specific strategies for this challenge in the time-zone management section below.

 Managing performance without presence